amaximus/radioactivity_hu/README.md

 Measuring station name should match the 'Állomás' specified at [Háttérsugárzás - Aktuális adatsor](https://www.katasztrofavedelem.hu/modules/hattersugarzas/aktualis_adatsor).
-When not set the component will scan all stations and the state of the sensor will be the highest level of measurement.
+When not set the component will scan all active stations with measurement data not older than two days and the state of the sensor will be the highest level of measurement from this set of stations.
 The attributes (station, last_measurement_time) will be set as per the station with the highest level of measurement.

 Example of radioactivity information: